Want to Work Remotely Abroad? Try These 15 Cities for Digital Nomads

-There are no less than 22,050 free WiFi hotspots in Wellington, and seemingly endless cafes in which to get very, very caffeined.
+There are no less than 22,050 free Wi-Fi hotspots in Wellington, and seemingly endless cafes in which to get very, very caffeinated.
 You’ll bang your work out with remarkable efficiency and spend the rest of the day high on life because, dude, you live in New Zealand.

 Buenos Aires, Argentina

-Berlin’s residence permit is like a golden ticket for the self-employed—especially artists, academics, and freelancers who just want to relocate and make cool shit for a while.
-While travel to Germany is closed to most Americans at the moment, use this time to get a headstart on your paperwork.
-(There’s a lot, ‘cause Germany.)
+Berlin’s residence permit is like a golden ticket for the self-employed, especially artists, academics, and freelancers who just want to relocate and make cool shit for a while.
+Just be sure to start on your paperwork as far in advance as possible—there’s a lot, because Germany.

 Berlin’s booming start-up culture lures ambitious young professionals, while its inclusive creative spirit embraces alternative types.
 Sehr cool if you speak German, but those who don’t needn’t worry, as it’s easy to get by with English.